jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/reinstalling-a-subcloud-with-redfish-platform-management-service.rst

   Subcloud Using Redfish Platform Management Service
   <installing-a-subcloud-using-redfish-platform-management-service>`.

-  You can only reinstall the same software version with the Central Cloud on the subcloud.
-If the software version of the subcloud is not same as the system controller, the reinstall command will update the software version of the subcloud and install the correct version afterwards.
+  You can only reinstall the same software version with the Central cloud on the subcloud.
+If the software version of the subcloud is not same as the System Controller, the reinstall command will update the software version of the subcloud and install the correct version afterwards.

-- Check the subcloud's availability in the Central Cloud.
+- Check the subcloud's availability in the Central cloud.

   For example: